South Africa’s offshore oil push survives four years of courts

 9 Min Read

-The second track concerns Block 5/6/7, a block in the Orange Basin off South Africa’s south-west coast where TotalEnergies and Shell jointly hold rights with state-owned PetroSA.
-The Western Cape High Court ruled in August 2025 that the environmental authorisation granted to TotalEnergies for offshore drilling in that block was unlawful.
-Judge Nobahle Mangcu-Lockwood found the environmental impact assessment failed to assess the full socio-economic consequences of a blowout or oil spill on coastal communities, did not evaluate the project’s full lifecycle climate impacts, omitted cross-border consequences for Namibia, and failed to meet requirements under the Integrated Coastal Management Act.
-The authorisation was set aside and the matter returned to the Department of Minerals and Petroleum for a fresh process.
-TotalEnergies, Shell and the government appealed, and the State and Shell are now at the Supreme Court of Appeal seeking to widen the grounds of challenge.
-The Green Connection and Natural Justice are opposing.
+The second track concerns Block 5/6/7 in the Orange Basin.
+The Western Cape High Court ruled in August 2025 that TotalEnergies’ environmental authorisation was unlawful.
+Judge Nobahle Mangcu-Lockwood found the environmental impact assessment failed to assess full socio-economic consequences of a blowout, omitted lifecycle climate impacts, and failed to evaluate cross-border consequences for Namibia.
+The authorisation was set aside.
+TotalEnergies, Shell and the government are now at the Supreme Court of Appeal.

 Bigger Picture: South Africa is simultaneously running a legal system that takes community rights seriously and an energy ministry that needs offshore production urgently.
-Those two things are not necessarily incompatible, but they require a consultation and assessment process that is genuinely robust rather than a checklist run in advance of a decision that has already been made.
-The court record in both the Wild Coast case and the Block 5/6/7 case shows that what failed was not the law, but the implementation of it: Shell and TotalEnergies sought rights through processes that excluded the people most affected and produced assessments that omitted the risks those people face.
-The Iran war has made the energy security argument more powerful, but it has not changed the legal question the Constitutional Court is being asked to answer.
-If South Africa wants its offshore resources developed at pace, the fastest route is a process that is done correctly the first time rather than one that generates four more years of appeals.
+Those two things are not incompatible, but they require a consultation and assessment process that is genuinely robust rather than a checklist run in advance of a decision already made.
+The court record in both cases shows that what failed was not the law but its implementation.
+If South Africa wants its offshore resources developed at pace, the fastest route is a process done correctly the first time rather than one that generates four more years of appeals.

 Share This Article